-Aimee Ferrer attended Georgetown University for her B.A. and received her J.D. magna cum laude from Georgetown University Law Center in 2004 and was awarded admission into the Order of the Coif.
-Aimee served as a law clerk to the Honorable Paul C. Huck in the Southern District of Florida and remains active in the Southern District of Florida bar, having served on the Southern District of Florida's Bench & Bar planning committee and Hispanic Heritage Month planning committee.
+Aimee served as a law clerk to the Honorable Paul C. Huck in the Southern District of Florida and remains active in the Southern District of Florida Bar, having served on the Southern District of Florida’s Bench & Bar planning committee and Hispanic Heritage Month planning committee.

 Aimee began her legal career practicing law in D.C. at a nonprofit organization litigating family law cases on behalf of immigrant victims of domestic violence.